MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 ---
 title: Azure AI Video Indexer enabled by Arc overview
-description: Azure AI Video Indexer enabled by Arc (AVIEA) an Azure Arc extension enabled service that runs video and audio analysis on edge devices.
+description: Azure AI Video Indexer enabled by Arc an Azure Arc extension enabled service that runs video and audio analysis on edge devices.
 It's a hybrid video indexing solution that enables customers to index their video content anywhere it resides, on the cloud, the edge or multicloud. ms.topic: tutorial ms.service: azure-video-indexer ms.date: 10/30/2023